jackdewinter/pymarkdown/newdocs/src/user-guide.md

 ```

 which shows an ATX Heading with a level of 2.
 A simple reading of the failure text
-indicates that rule `MD041` is okay with the first line being a heading, but it
+indicates that Rule Plugin `MD041` is okay with the first line being a heading,
+but it
 wants that heading to be a level 1 or top-level heading.
 Looking at the text from
 `example-2.md`, the first line is: